Parsons Playlists: Warm Evenings

 All links included in these posts will take you to either the library catalog record for the item in question or to additional relevant information from around the web.

-Today’s installment of Arachnophonia is by student manager Sophia (class of 2028) and features her impressions while listening to a vinyl LP of the Tokyo Kosei Wind Orchestra.
-Thanks, Sophia!
+Today’s installment of Arachnophonia is by student manager Julie (class of 2028) and features the soundtrack to the 2025 film Sinners on vinyl.
+Thanks, Julie!